 Perilla oil is an edible vegetable oil made from pressing perilla seeds.
 Like sesame oil, there are two types of oil, toasted and untoasted.

-Furthermore, in South Korea, people also use the other parts of the perilla plant for cooking.
+Then, in South Korea, people also use the other parts of the perilla plant for cooking.
 Perilla leaves are used as an herb in dishes as well as an ingredient used in meat and lettuce wraps known as ‘ssam’ (쌈).

 Perilla Oil in Korean Cooking:

 While used commonly in South Korea, it can be an acquired taste.
-Often, people describe the flavor as nutty and earth with strong licorice and anise finish.
+Often, people describe the flavor as nutty and earth with a strong licorice and anise finish.
 I recommend using this ingredient sparingly until you decide whether or not you like the flavor.

 Example of Perilla Oil in Korean Cuisine: